Blendify/blender-manual/blender_docs/manual/render/blender_render/antialiasing.rst

 It then is important to define how much each sample contributes to a pixel.

 The simplest method is to average all samples and make that the pixel color.
 This is called using a "Box Filter".
-The disadvantage of this method is that it doesn't take into account that some samples are very close to the edge of a pixel, and therefore could influence the color of the neighbor pixel(s) as well.
+The disadvantage of this method is that it does not take into account that some samples are very close to the edge of a pixel, and therefore could influence the color of the neighbor pixel(s) as well.